The f0(1370) controversy from dispersive meson-meson scattering data analyses: Appendix

-Let us also recall that the number of poles in $C_N$ grow with $N$, but only the ones we show appear consistently in the region of interest, near the 1.2 to 1.4 segment in the real axis.
-In particular, in Fig.~\ref{Fig:CNconv} we see that already for $N=7$ we do find the three poles in that region.
+Let us also recall that the number of poles in $C_N$ grows with $N$, but only the ones we show appear consistently in the region of interest, near the 1.2 to 1.4 segment in the real axis.
+In particular, in Fig.~3 in the main text, we see that already for $N=7$ we do find the three poles in that region.
 This would mimic a very simple model with three poles, but by considering larger numbers of parameters---and we are considering $N$ up to 50 or 51--- we can accommodate any possible model, rendering, in practice, our whole approach model-independent.

 All in all, for $\pi\pi$ scattering we look for the poles that appear when considering 23 odd values of $N$ from 7 to 51, 26 samples of segments with different ends, and 119 sets of CFD input parameters, including their central values and the variation due to changing each one of the 59 CFD parameters within its uncertainty.
 This is a sample of 71162 configurations.
 Of course, having so many parameters and numerous nested denominators one can generate artifacts for some of these samples.
 Thus we only consider as model-independent features that are robust and stable under the variation of $N$, segments, etc. Cases when artifacts appear for just one choice of parameters, or interval, or are unstable under the change of $N$ are discarded.
-Out of those 71162 configurations our numerical algorithm finds the $f_2(1270)$ pole, the one clearly visible to the naked eye, in all cases but one, the $f_0(1370)$ in $\sim 97\%$ of the samples and the $f_0(1500)$ in $\sim 96\%$ of them.
+Out of those 71162 configurations, our numerical algorithm finds the $f_2(1270)$ pole, the one clearly visible to the naked eye, in all cases but one, the $f_0(1370)$ in $\sim 97\%$ of the samples and the $f_0(1500)$ in $\sim 96\%$ of them.
 This does not mean that the $f_0(1370)$ pole is not present in $3\%$ of the sample, but just that our automatized algorithm fails to detect them.
 We have checked by visual inspection that in many of those missing cases the pole is still there.
 Only a few samples have real artifacts.
 These numbers are similar for the global fits.

 We have now estimated uncertainties in three different ways.
 The simplest and most naive approach would be to average all the valid samples.
 If we do this for the $f_0(1370)$ we find: